Lava

 A lava flow is an outpouring of lava during an effusive eruption.
 (An explosive eruption, by contrast, produces a mixture of volcanic ash and other fragments called tephra, not lava flows.)
-The viscosity of most lava is about that of ketchup, roughly 10,000 to 100,000 times that of water.
+The viscosity of most molten lava is about that of ketchup, roughly 10,000 to 100,000 times that of water (the latter two substances measured at 25 C and 1 atm).
 Even so, lava can flow great distances before cooling causes it to solidify, because lava exposed to air quickly develops a solid crust that insulates the remaining liquid lava, helping to keep it hot and inviscid enough to continue flowing.